decentraland/old-documentation/_posts/sdk-reference/2018-01-03-event-handling.md

 ### Entity-specific click events

-A simpler way to deal with clicks that are done on a single entity is to listen for click events that are specific for that entity.
+A simpler way to deal with clicks that are made on a single entity is to listen for click events that are specific for that entity.
 The names of entity-specific click events are as follows: the id of the entity, an underscore and then *click*.
 For example, the event created from clicking an entity called `redButton` is named `redButton_click`.

-> Note:Entity-specific click events have no properties, so you can't access the user's id from this event.
+> Note: Entity-specific click events have no properties, so you can't access the user's id from this event.

 {% raw %}
 ```tsx